A balanced k-means algorithm for weighted point sets: Weight-balanced -means

 \subsection{Correctness and termination}

 It is easy to show correctness and termination of the standard $k$-means algorithm.
 The trivial assignment of each point to a closest site in each iteration is readily interpreted as the computation of an unconstrained least-squares assignment.
-A straight forward argument then shows that the center of gravity of a fixed cluster is the site for which this least-squares distance is minimal:
+A straightforward argument then shows that the center of gravity of a fixed (non-empty) cluster is the site for which this least-squares distance is minimal:

 The sum of these sums of squared distances forms a strictly decreasing sequence over the course of the algorithm.
 As there is only a finite number of different clusterings of the finite point set $X$, the algorithm terminates.